Request Assessment

 Stage 3 — Maturity: Brand Differentiation

-In order to counteract the negative impacts of this stage and to avoid entering decline, one of the most influential things you can do is differentiate your brand.
-Salesforce’s CEO Marc Benioff has stated that your brand is your most important asset.
-Your competition can and will duplicate the features of your products but they cannot replicate the way people identify with your brand and your personality.
+Your competition can and will duplicate the features of your products, but they cannot replicate the way people identify with your brand and your personality.
 This differentiation creates loyalty and prevents emerging competitors from stealing customers.

 And When Your Product Comes Full Circle?
 Start Again.